semantic-release/semantic-release/docs/recipes/github-actions.md

 The [Authentication](../usage/ci-configuration.md#authentication) environment variables can be configured with [Secret variables](https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables).

-For this example, you'll need to setup a [`NPM_TOKEN`](https://docs.npmjs.com/creating-and-viewing-authentication-tokens) to publish your package to NPM registry and a [`GH_TOKEN`](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) to generate a release at GitHub.
+For this example, you'll need to setup a [`NPM_TOKEN`](https://docs.npmjs.com/creating-and-viewing-authentication-tokens) to publish your package to NPM registry.
+GitHub Actions [automatically adds](https://help.github.com/en/articles/virtual-environments-for-github-actions#github_token-secret) [`GITHUB_TOKEN`](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) to be used in workflows.

 ## Node project configuration